datacamp/courses-introduction-to-version-control-with-git/chapter1.md

 ---
-title: 'Basic workflow'
+title: Basic workflow
+description: >-
-description: 'This chapter explains what version control is and why you should use it, and introduces the most common steps in a common Git workflow.'
+  This chapter explains what version control is and why you should use it, and introduces the most common steps in a common Git workflow.
 free_preview: true
 ---